helenplesko/technicallogs/GCPVM.md

 2. Once complete, the Status of your VM will update to a grey dot with a white 'stop' symbol in the center.

-3. If you would like to start it up again, simply click the three dots again and then ```Start / Resume```.
+3. If you would like to start it up again, simply click the three dots and then ```Start / Resume```.

 :tada: *Congratulations!
 You have now learned how to start and stop your virtual machine through Google Cloud Platform.*

 ## References